 Sex addiction isn’t a myth, and neither is porn addiction.
 They are two-word phrases that provides critical support to addicts and help them learn more about themselves, their behavior, and how to make better choices.
 For someone in the throes of any addiction, this is exactly what they want to hear — and sex addicts are no different.
 And instead of helping them, this assertion that sexual addiction is a myth hurts.
 And it ends up driving them deeper into their own pain and addiction.

 When someone uses the term “sex addiction”, your immediate thought might be, “I’m not addicted to sex.”
 But sex addiction isn’t just the need to have sex all the time, it’s really defined as sexual compulsive behavior.
 It means you can’t stop.
 Sex addiction takes on a variety of different forms including:

 - Online hookups

 - Chronic infidelity

-Symptoms of Porn and Sex Addiction
+Symptoms of Porn and Sex Addictions

-All of these different types of sex addiction escalate from one to another.
-Your porn addiction might grow into online hookups, which turns into real women in your real life.
+All of these different types of sex addictions escalate from one to another.
+Your porn addiction might grow into seeking online hookups, which turns into real women in your real life.
 You can’t keep a relationship and nothing really satisfies you.
 When you have a sex addiction like an addiction to pornography, you might begin to notice several side-effects in your daily life.
 These might include:

 - Looking at explicit or extreme sites.